 The Most Common Kia Sportage Problems You Should Know About

 The Kia Sportage is a fun, affordable SUV option for many families.
-Kia has a reliable reputation, so those venturing into ownership, usually do so with peace of mind.
+Kia has a reliable reputation now, so those venturing into ownership usually do so with peace of mind.
 However, as with any model vehicle with more than 20 years of production, there are bound to be a few common problems that come to light.

 We took a deeper dive to learn what some past Kia Sportage owners have encountered over the years.
 And, a few of these issues are serious enough that you should definitely know about them before you buy a Sportage.

-According to RepairPal.com, a site that calculates actual vehicle owner problems and associated costs, a defective AC compressor is a major concern.
-Over 100 people reported the AC compressor clutch assembly starts making noise, or in some cases vibrations, when the air conditioning is on.
+According to RepairPal, a site that calculates actual vehicle owner problems and associated costs, a defective A/C compressor is a major concern.
+Over 100 people reported the A/C compressor clutch assembly starts making noise, or in some cases vibrations, when the air conditioning is on.

 The Kia Sportage’s dreaded check engine light

 The check engine light can be a sign of a minor electrical problem, or it can be an indication that a major malfunction is about to occur.
-For many Kia Sportage models between 1995 and 2000, the check engine can be a throttle position switch (TPS) problem.
+For many Kia Sportage models between 1995 and 2000, the check engine light can represent a throttle position switch (TPS) problem.